SESYNC-ci/gis-abm-lesson/docs/_slides/gis.md

 - Need realistic agent behavior to correspond with spatial scale of model with GIS
 - Scale matters.
 At detailed map scale, challenge to get spatial reference system to match Netlogo reference such that 10 km = distance of 1 patch, for example.
-- GIS data may slow down model load time and run time
+- GIS data may slow down model load and run time
 - GIS and data acquisition/cleaning/processing may be time intensive and require tools like QGIS and Open Office